The determination of the spin and parity of a vector-vector system: Formalism

 This intensity is a polynomial on trigonometric functions of the angles with the coefficients determined by the helicity couplings.
 For practical convenience we provide an explicit form of this expression calculated for the general matrix $H$:

 where $f_i$ are normalized angular functions and $c_i$ are coefficients that depend on the helicity couplings.
-The functional forms for $f_i$ and $c_i$ are given in Table~\ref{tab:my_label}.
+The functional forms for $f_i$ and $c_i$ are given in Table~\ref{tab:harmonics}.

 There are potential cases where different hypotheses are not distinguishable.
-If $a$ is the only non-zero helicity coupling, the values of $\epsilon$ and $s$ that distinguish different groups enter only as the product $\epsilon s$.
-Hence, in this case, group-$\II$ is indistinguishable from group-$\III$, and group-$\I$ has the same angular distributions as group-$\IV$.
-Such vanishing of the helicity couplings, however, is an exceptional case and indicates some other symmetry or additional selection rule.
+If $a$ is the only non-zero helicity coupling, the values of $\epsilon$ and $s$ enter the angular coefficients $c_2$ as the product $\epsilon s$, and therefore group-$\I$ has the same angular distributions as group-$\IV$, while group-$\II$ is indistinguishable from group-$\III$.
+Such vanishing of the helicity couplings, however, is an exceptional case and might indicate some other symmetry or additional selection rule.